seung-lab/connected-components-3d/README.md

   extracted_image = labels_out * (labels_out == segid)
   process(extracted_image)

-# We also include a 26-connected region adjacency graph function
+# We also include a region adjacency graph function
 # that returns a set of undirected edges.
 It is not optimized
-# (100x slower than connected_components) but it could be improved.
+# (70-80x slower than connected_components) but it could be improved.
-graph = cc3d.region_graph(labels_out)
+graph = cc3d.region_graph(labels_out, connectivity=connectivity)
 ```

 If you know approximately how many labels you are going to generate, you can save some memory by specifying a number a safety factor above that range.
 The max label ID in your input labels must be less than `max_labels`.